TC Transcontinental at a glance

 - Committed to long-term value creation

 TC Transcontinental is driven by a long-term vision.
 Over the years, we have adapted to trends in the industries where we operate in order to reinvent ourselves and ensure our continuity.
 As a family-controlled corporation, our ambitions are clear: continue to build for profitable and lasting growth.
 This is why we made a strategic shift into flexible packaging, a promising growth axis for the Corporation.
 Thanks to our solid financial performance and healthy balance sheet, we have built an extensive packaging platform through several strategic acquisitions.
-In 2019, we fully integrated the operations of Coveris Americas, thus positioning ourselves as a leader in flexible packaging in North America.
-In only five years, our revenues from this sector went from 2% to 53% of our consolidated1 revenues.
+Since its acquisition in 2018, we fully integrated the operations of Coveris Americas, thus positioning ourselves as a leader in flexible packaging in North America.
+In only five years, our revenues from this sector went from 2% to 55% of our consolidated revenues.
 We are all committed to pursuing our transformation in order to create long-term value for our stakeholders.

 Evolution of our consolidated1 revenue composition